0DAY: QuickTime pwns Firefox

-It seams that QuickTime media formats can hack into Firefox.
-The result of this vulnerability can lead to full compromise of the browser and maybe even the underlaying operating system.
-Don’t try this at home.
+It seams that QuickTime media formats can cause Firefox to misbehave.
+The result of this vulnerability can lead to full compromise of the browser.

 Before we move on, I have to say a few things.
-Last year I disclosed two highly critical QuickTime vulnerabilities here and here.
+Last year I disclosed two QuickTime vulnerabilities here and here.
 The first vulnerability was fixed but the second one was completely ignored.
-I tried to bring the spot light on the second vulnerability one more time over here, yet nobody listened.
-So, I decided to post a demonstration of how a Low risk issue can be turned into a very easy to perform HIGH risk attack.
+I tried to bring the spot light on the second vulnerability one more time over here without much of success.
+So, I decided to post a demonstration of how a Low risk issue can be turned into a very easy to perform HIGH risk attack when technology change.

 The exploit is rather simple.
 But first, here is a simple QTL file which instructs the browser to display a friendly alert('whats up...') message on the screen: